YoniGR94/Symulation-aplication-of-M-M/README.md

 [RMD code file](https://github.com/YoniGR94/Symulation-aplication-of-M-M/blob/main/MnM-sampling-report.Rmd)

-for now, you can see the result: Probability of all colors of snack package be in couples by size of package and number of colors:
+For now, you can see the result: Probability of all colors of snack package be in couples by size of package and number of colors:

 <img src="https://github.com/YoniGR94/Symulation-aplication-of-M-M/blob/main/Heatmap_all_evens.png?raw=true" width="600"/>